 Example: Janet is a retail manager.
 She injures her shoulder at work.
 She already filled out an Incident Report.

 Janet went to the doctor and requires treatment for the injury.
 Janet fills out the top part of the Claim for Compensation and gives it to her doctor.

 The doctor fills out the bottom portion of the form and sends it in to the insurance company.
 Janet’s workers’ compensation claim has now been filed.

 The insurance company has 30 days to accept or deny the claim after getting the Claim for Compensation.
-The insurance company will also review the Employer’s Report of the injury as well as the Wage Verification (D-8 form).
+The insurance company will also review the Employer’s Report (C-3 form) of the injury as well as the Wage Verification (D-8 form).

 - accept the claim, notify the injured worker, and begin paying benefits; or

 - deny the claim and notify the injured worker and the Nevada Department of Industrial Relations of its denial17

 Example: Dean is a Nevada firefighter who suffers a burn injury at work.
 The insurance company receives the Claim for Compensation.
 It also reviews the Employer’s Report.

 The insurance company accepts the injury.
 It will send Dean a notice in the mail and pay for any benefits he may require.